retti-GSX/Ret-Math/README.md

 - Optimized for real-time applications

 ## Dependencies

-RetMath is a header-only library with minimal dependencies:
+RetMath is a **header-only** library with minimal dependencies:
 - C++20 compliant compiler
-- CMake 3.15 or higher (for building)
 - Standard Template Library (STL)

+*Note: For advanced builds, CMake 3.15+ is recommended.*

 ## License

-This library is provided as part of the RetEngine project.
-Please refer to the main project license for usage terms.
+Released under the MIT License.
+See [LICENSE](LICENSE) file for details.

 ## Contributing